-Dr Daria Antipova (MD, MSc)
+Dr Daria Antipova (, MSc)

 Title of PhD Project: Designing a pre-hospital scoring system for the prediction of haemorrhagic and ischaemic stroke